Proper Workers’ Comp classification codes, Explained.

 The Scopes Manual is the industry standard workers’ compensation class code book containing numerical classification codes and the classification phraseology for each code used in classifying workers' compensation risks, including state special codes.
 The NCCI Scopes Manual is available for purchase from NCCI.

-Each classification code is comprised of a group of employers with similar exposures, or types of hazards.
+Each classification code is composed of a group of employers with similar exposures, or types of hazards.
 A basic classification code denotes a particular type of job duty within a business.
 Therefore, a class code is the systematic arranging of properties, persons, or business operations into groups or categories according to certain criteria.
 This arrangement is done to create a basis for establishing statistical experience and determining workers’ compensation rates, and to avoid unfair discrimination by insurance companies.
 The essential concept of "fair discrimination" is that each risk should bear its fair share of the overall cost of expenses and losses in relationship to its own relevant expenses and hazards.

 A Scopes class code is the identifying number for each occupational classification.
 It is a three-digit or four-digit numeric code assigned to a specific occupation of workers.
 The code is based on the nature of the work for the employer and employee.
 It is common for most employers to have two or more class codes on their policy.

-For example: Class code 8810 is for a clerical exposure and class code 5445 is for installation of wallboard, sheetrock, drywall, plasterboard or cement board in private or commercial properties.
+For example: Class code 8810 is for a clerical exposure and class code 5445 is for installation of wallboard, sheet rock, drywall, plasterboard or cement board in private or commercial properties.
 A contractor might have laborers working under class code 5445 and an office person rated under the clerical code.

 An example of selected Codes and Rates